 The individual hosts providing this service are not redundant and may be unavailable for short periods of time: redundancy is achieved through the client talking to multiple servers.
 Clients must be configured with a minimum of three of the above hosts.

-Note that the old ntpX.csx.cam.ac.uk
+Note that while the old ntpX.csx.cam.ac.uk

 SNTP Service